orbitalquark/textadept/doc/06_AdeptEditing.md

 "Find in Files" first, and then "Replace All" for each file a result is found in.
 The "Match Case", "Whole Word", and "Lua pattern" flags still apply.

-_Warning_: currently, there is no way to specify a file-type filter, so Find in Files will scan **all** files, even binary ones, in **all** sub-directories.
+_Warning_: currently, the only way to specify a file-type filter is through the [find API][] and even though the default filter excludes common binary files and version control folders from searches, Find in Files could still scan unrecognized binary files or large, unwanted sub-directories.
 Searches also block Textadept from receiving additional input, making the interface temporarily unresponsive.
 Searching large directories or projects can be very time consuming and frustrating, so using a specialized, external tool such as [ack][] is recommended.

 ![Find in Files](images/findinfiles.png)

+[find API]: api/gui.find.html#FILTER
 [ack]: http://betterthangrep.com/

 ### Incremental Find